PFT: Phonon Fine-tuning for Machine Learned Interatomic Potentials: Experiments

 We follow the procedure used by Matbench Discovery \cite{riebesell2025framework,pota2024thermal} performing a structural relaxation and then calculation of the third-order force constants with a displacement of 0.03 \AA.
 Results from all of the other MPtrj-trained, or ``compliant'' models \cite{orbv2,eqv2sdens,zhou2025matris,macemp,dpa,hienet,sevennet,grace,nequip,chen2025eqnorm,esen} sourced from the Matbench Discovery leaderboard are shown in Table \ref{tab:kappa}.

 Similarly to phonon properties we find a reduction in error of 31\% from the base Nequix MP model, and state-of-the-art performance for MPtrj-trained models.
 For the OAM base model, PFT improves error by 26\%.
-In Fig. \ref{fig:kappa_t}, we show macroscopic conductivity predictions for two zinc blends, AgI and BeO, showing again that PFT aligns predictions closer to the ground truth DFT result.
-PFT not only improves second order vibrational properties, but also generalizes to third-order, or anharmonic, vibrational properties.
+In Fig. \ref{fig:kappa_t}, we show macroscopic conductivity predictions for two zinc blendes, AgI and BeO, showing again that PFT aligns predictions closer to the ground truth DFT result.
+PFT not only improves second-order vibrational properties, but also generalizes to third-order, or anharmonic, vibrational properties.